 Growing Vegetables and other foods from seeds

-- Gardening is a fun, healthy and peaceful activity enjoyed by millions of people, states Dennis Sons from Tn Nursery, a leading nursery shipper in Tennessee.
-However, it is also an incredibly practical activity that can provide you with delicious, nutritious produce for free!
+- Gardening is a fun, healthy, and peaceful activity enjoyed by millions of people, states Dennis Sons from Tn Nursery, a leading nursery shipper in Tennessee.
+However, it is also an efficient activity to provide you with delicious, nutritious produce for free!
 Most people agree that home-grown fruits and vegetables are superior in flavor and quality to those sold in the grocery store.
-By growing your produce, you can control what varieties you get, what gets sprayed on them and when they are harvested.
-You won't have to put up with bland, under-ripe and pesticide-soaked food from the store, and you'll never have to repurchase another starter plant!
+By growing your produce, you can control what varieties you get, what gets sprayed on them, and when they are harvested.
+You won't have to put up with bland, under-ripe, and pesticide-soaked food from the store, and you'll never have to repurchase another starter plant!
 Here's how to grow your own from seed.

 You don't even have to go out and purchase seeds to get started.
 All you need to do is save seeds from the produce you eat.
 Tomatoes, peppers, watermelons, apples, and squash are a few examples.
-Simply clean off the seeds, set them out to dry and store them in a cool, dry place.
+Clean off the seeds, set them out to dry, and store them in a cool, dry place.
 It is often recommended that you keep them in your refrigerator.
-Do not put your seeds in the freezer, and always make sure to label them so that you know what you're planting!
+Please do not put your seeds in the freezer, and always make sure to label them so that you know what you're planting!

 When it's time, plant your seedlings outside in a location that gets full sun for most of the day.
 Good soil is a must.
-If your soil contains a lot of clay or is too dry, add some peat moss, sand, perlite and a high-quality compost until it is light and loamy.
-Within a short time, you'll be enjoying fresh, tasty fruits and vegetables
+If your soil contains a lot of clay or is too dry, add some peat moss, sand, perlite, and high-quality compost until it is light and loamy.
+Within a short time, you'll be enjoying fresh, tasty fruits and vegetables.

 Buy your gardening needs at TN Nursery